micmejia/bible-dump/NKJV/Jeremiah/Jer 27.md

 And it shall be, _that_ the nation and kingdom which will not serve Nebuchadnezzar the king of Babylon, and which will not put its neck under the yoke of the king of Babylon, that nation I will punish,' says the Lord, 'with the sword, the famine, and the pestilence, until I have consumed them by his hand.

 ###### 9
-Therefore do not listen to your prophets, your diviners, your [^c]dreamers, your soothsayers, or your sorcerers, who speak to you, saying, "You shall not serve the king of Babylon."
+Therefore do not listen to your prophets, your diviners, your dreamers, your soothsayers, or your sorcerers, who speak to you, saying, "You shall not serve the king of Babylon."

 ###### 10
 For they prophesy a lie to you, to remove you far from your land; and I will drive you out, and you will perish.